The MINDS program is set to begin in August 2022. We are now accepting applications.

 The Program incorporates small-group participation for students to learn and practice social skills and executive functioning skills that are essential for workplace success.
 The curriculum emphasizes promoting self-confidence, working well with others, decreasing anxiety about social interactions inherent to the workplace, and building organizational, time-management, and flexible problem-solving skills.
 Group sessions will be led by graduate students in psychology and overseen by a licensed psychologist.

-MINDS Young Adult Program staff will help identify job shadowing or internship opportunities with employers that present an opportunity for students to continue to learn on-the-job skills alongside data science professionals, creating potential for long term employment.
+Following completion of the data science and social skills training, MINDS Young Adult Program staff will help identify job shadowing or internship opportunities with employers that present an opportunity for students to continue to learn on-the-job skills alongside data science professionals, creating potential for long term employment.

 This pilot program is being offered as part of a research study supported by Jefferson Trust grant funding.
 (IRB-SBS# 4380, Principal Investigator Erica Rouch; MINDSprogram@virginia.edu).